saintedlama/passport-bitbucket-oauth2/README.md

       });

 ## Options
 Options are passed to [passport-oauth2](https://www.npmjs.com/package/passport-oauth2).
+So any option value for passport-oauth2 can be used in options.

 Extra Options